Hansmu/udemy-aws/Readme.md

     * Only for Linux Instances
     * EFS has a higher price point than EBS
     * Can leverage EFS-IA for cost saving
+* Instance store can be used to get massive IO, but you need a replication mechanism if you want persistence.
 * The choice is: EFS vs EBS vs Instance store